-Tobacco to be banned on Michigan State University campus
+Tobacco to be banned on MSU campus

 East Lansing — Michigan State University students, faculty and others who want to smoke cigarettes or use other tobacco products are going to have to go off campus to do so starting next month.

 A campus-wide ban on all tobacco products, including cigarettes, chewable tobacco, vaporizers, E-cigarettes and hookahs, goes into effect Aug.
 15. The Lansing State Journal reports it prohibits tobacco use in buildings, on lawns and sidewalks, even in personal vehicles on university property.

 University officials say they’re enacting the ban as a matter of public health.

 “We want to promote the healthiest environment possible and make the statement that all tobacco use is unhealthy,” said Dr. David Weismantel, MSU’s university physician.

 Whether the policy will keep cigarettes unlit and vaporizers chilled on campus remains to be seen.
 The University of Michigan banned smoking on its campus in 2011.
 It’s done little to get smokers to move from campus to city-owned property, said Elden Maynard, a senior studying medieval history at the University of Michigan.